• Skip to primary navigation

 If you’re looking to customize your Vans, Converse, or Adidas, we have a few recent articles we’ve written just for this:

-• How to customize Vans slip-ons
+- How to customize Vans slip-ons

-• How to customize Adidas Sneaks
+- How to customize Adidas Sneaks

-Getting the AF1 shoes
+Getting your AF1 kicks

-1. Low-top: This is a classic AF1 design, which is a must-have for any sneaker lover.
+- Low-top: This is a classic AF1 design, which is a must-have for any sneaker lover.
 They’re simple and go with anything you’re wearing, especially when your attire is everyday wear or casual.

-2. Mid-top: Mid-tops come with a connected strap and provide an extra grip to your feet.
+- Mid-top: Mid-tops come with a connected strap and provide an extra grip to your feet.
 They’re great for a chic and casual look, which also has some added street style and punk to it.

-3. High-top: A relatively new design of the Air Force 1 line, they’re the perfect shoes not just for sports but also for customization!
+- High-top: A relatively new design of the Air Force 1 line, they’re the perfect shoes not just for sports but also for customization!
 They provide a larger, blank canvas on which you can work and pour out your imagination.
 The large space also makes it easier for any design you draw to be visible.

 You can find all these designs at Nike’s online store and order from there.
 The best thing about these models is that if you don’t feel like doing any customization yourself, you can get it done at Nike By You.
 You can choose ‘edit design’, after which you’ll be given a bunch of options, select anyone, follow the steps and see a live update of your design on your shoes.
 Once you’re done, your customized shoes will be delivered at your doorstep in a few weeks.